mirzaghaderi/rtpcr/README.md

 ```

 ### Functions
-Different functions for DDCt and DCt analysis, and efficiency calculation!
+Different functions for ΔΔCt and ΔCt analysis, and efficiency calculation!

 ```r
 # Example